NativeScript/angular-perf-metrics/README.md

 Mobile apps are a bit different.

-The app can be launched in the background.
-In other words, we can exit the app UI while the app itself is still running, the app may be in the background, whereby other lifecycle details may need to be taken into consideration by the developer.
+For example the app can be launched in the background.
+In other words, we can exit the app UI while the app itself is still running in the background whereby other lifecycle details may need to be taken into consideration by the developer.

 To make this a bit more clear, let's look at the differences in app bootstrap: